Klebert-Engineering/zserio-cmake-helper/README.md

 **Important: Make sure that `ant` and `java` are available on your system!**
 Otherwise, the above call will fail.
-Once the `zserio-cmake-helper` directory is added, the `add_zserio_module` helper function will be available.
+Once the `zserio-cmake-helper` directory is added, the `add_zserio_library` helper function will be available.

 ```cmake
 # Adapt using following parameters: